alexacanche/Big-Data-Management/designingdataapplications5.md

 After the failure of a leader, one of the followers needs to be promoted to be the new leader, clients need to be reconfigured to send their writes to the new leader, and the other followers need to start consuming data changes from the new leader.

 ### 5.Write a brief description about the different replication logs methods
--**Statement-based replication**: the leader logs every write request (statement) that it executes and sends that statement log to its followers.
+- **Statement-based replication**: the leader logs every write request (statement) that it executes and sends that statement log to its followers.
--**Write-ahead log (WAL) shipping**: the log is an append-only sequence of bytes containing all writes to the database.
+- **Write-ahead log (WAL) shipping**: the log is an append-only sequence of bytes containing all writes to the database.
 We can use the exact same log to build a replica on another node: besides writing the log to disk, the leader also sends it across the network to its followers.
--**Logical (row-based) log replication**: use different log formats for replication and for the storage engine, which allows the replication log to be decoupled from the  storage engine internals.
+- **Logical (row-based) log replication**: use different log formats for replication and for the storage engine, which allows the replication log to be decoupled from the  storage engine internals.
--**Trigger-based replication**: A trigger lets you register custom application code that is automatically executed when a data change (write transaction) occurs in a database system.
+- **Trigger-based replication**: A trigger lets you register custom application code that is automatically executed when a data change (write transaction) occurs in a database system.
 The trigger hasthe opportunity to log this change into a separate table, from which it can be read by an external process.

 ### 6. How can you implement read-after-write consistency in a system with leader-based replication?
 - When reading something that the user may have modified, read it from the leader; otherwise, read it from a follower.